Ptujec/ptujec.github.io/_posts/2025-03-14-news-regarding-action-updates.md

 So, I was wondering what I could do about it.
 My first attempt at a different approach was [Local Action Updates](https://github.com/Ptujec/LaunchBar/tree/master/Local-Action-Updates#launchbar-action-local-action-updates).
 But something was missing.
 I noticed this when I installed new actions for family members.
 Downloading the entire repo every time seemed unnecessary.

-This is how this "LaunchBar Repo Updates" came about. **It's the missing link to a simple and fast way to update custom LaunchBar actions that are shared in repositories like mine.**
+This is how "LaunchBar Repo Updates" came about. **It's the missing link to a simple and fast way to update custom LaunchBar actions that are shared in repositories like mine.**

 **[Check it out!](https://github.com/Ptujec/LaunchBar/tree/master/LB-Repo-Updates#launchbar-repo-updates-action)**